ZtupidTS/otpbot/README.txt

     * xor decoding of pastebins will now not autocorrect for offset errors unless you say "correct" in your post.
     * Shortened dialer recording list and added information.
     * Recording listings now list all tracks, including 0-byte files.
+    + Added command @coord that outputs a Google Maps link to a given coordinate